caocmai/Drinking-Fountains-API/docs/README.md

-# Water Fountain Finder API
+# Drinking Water Fountain Finder API

 ## Description

+Welcome to the Water Fountain Finer API.
+This API allows for viewing and creating drinking water fountains based on city, zip_code, longitude, and latitude.

-This API allows only authenicated users to add and update driking fountains and nearby amenities associated with the specific driking fountain.
-Non authenicated users are still able to view driking fountains and its nearby amenities.
+This API permits only authenicated users to add and update driking fountains and nearby amenities associated with the specific driking fountain.
+However, non authenicated users are still able to view driking fountains and its nearby amenities.

 ## Installation